jdineley/Project-Battleship/README.md

 Further comments:

-- This is all my own work and like most of the programing problems I tackle has allowed for a decent amout of learning
+- This is all my own work and like most of the programing problems I tackle has allowed for a decent amount of learning
 - At this point I am still undecided to whether the factory function approach that reveals an object of methods that use private variables within its execution context (closure) or using classes with shared methods on the prototype and simple instance properties is better?
 First feeling is that classes and objects are a easier to visualise.
-Refactoring the to use classes is a task for another day!
+Refactoring to use classes is a task for another day!